Wookiee-/OpenJKold/README.md

 * Duel Distance Limit on/off
 * FullAdmin and JuniorAdmin levels
 * Clan chat support for scrims
+* JKA/JO Saber Ghoul2Collision can be toggled on/off
 * Clean compile

 ## Game Commands